 If your dog is ever roaming off-leash, being able to come on command is crucial.
 It prevents your dog from running off and getting into trouble, especially in an area that isn’t fenced off.

 You can use recall at the dog park, beach, or in social settings with lots of dogs and people.
-In these environments, recall can help your dog avoid clashes with other dogs, or get them out of sticky situations.
+Good recall isn’t just about obedience.
+It’s about:

 Positive reinforcement training means rewarding any kind of progress, whether it’s merely looking at you (hopefully with the intent to come on over) or successfully plonking themselves down at your feet.

-If you’d like to make recall training a little more fun, there’s a bunch of games you can play.
-Here are some of our favourites.
+If you’d like to make recall training a little more fun, here’s a few games you can play:

 Hide and seek